crashuniverse/grommet/src/js/components/Drop/README.md

 **drop.maxHeight**

-The max height of the Drop container Expects `string`.
+The max height of the Drop container.
+Expects `string`.

 Defaults to